shlienlab/mutsigs_therapy/README.md

 ### Contributions

-This library is still a work in progress and we are striving to improve it.
+This library is still a work in progress.

 Contributions are always welcome.